fadden/CiderPress2/DiskArc/Comp/NuLZW-notes.md

 If LZW fails to make the contents smaller, the output of the RLE pass is used instead.

 The output of the LZW/1 compressor includes a CRC at the *start* of the data, which makes it unsuited for streaming.
-This was removed from LZW/2 (GS/ShrinkIt stores a CRC in the thread header instead).
+This was removed from LZW/2, and GS/ShrinkIt stores a CRC in the thread header instead.

 ## File Layout ##